open-telemetry/opentelemetry-cpp/CONTRIBUTING.md

 * Take a look at this [Java SDK example.](https://github.com/open-telemetry/opentelemetry-java/tree/master/examples/sdk-usage) This shows a good use case of the SDK using stdout exporter.
 * Take a look at the [Java Jaeger example.](https://github.com/open-telemetry/opentelemetry-java/tree/master/examples/jaeger) This provides a brief introduction to the Jaeger exporter, its interface, and how to interact with the service.

 Please contribute!
-You’re welcome to add more information if you come across any helpful resources
+You’re welcome to add more information if you come across any helpful resources.